 As part of our culture of a commitment to safeguarding, our governing body and senior leaders adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities in our school.

-Key staff involved in recruitment processes will undertake Safer Recruitment Training offered by the Walsall Safeguarding Partnership
+Key staff involved in recruitment processes will undertake Safer Recruitment Training.

 Our recruitment and selection process

 Our adverts make clear that safeguarding checks will be undertaken and make clear our commitment to safeguarding by;